-ADOPTION OF NEW ACCOUNTING PRONOUNCEMENTS
+RECENT ADOPTION OF ACCOUNTING PRONOUNCEMENTS

-On November 17, 2016, the FASB issued Accounting Standards Update 2016-18, Restricted Cash (Topic 230) ("ASU 2016-18"), which addresses classification and presentation of changes in restricted cash on the Consolidated Statements of Cash Flows.
+On November 17, 2016, the FASB issued Accounting Standards Update ("ASU") 2016-18, Restricted Cash (Topic 230) ("ASU 2016-18"), which addresses classification and presentation of changes in restricted cash on the Consolidated Statements of Cash Flows.
 ASU 2016-18 requires an entity's reconciliation of the beginning-of-period and end-of-period total amounts shown on the statement of cash flows to include in cash and cash equivalents amounts generally described as restricted cash and restricted cash equivalents.
-ASU 2016-18 is effective for public business entities for annual periods beginning after December 15, 2017 and interim periods within fiscal years.
+ASU 2016-18 is effective for public business entities for annual periods beginning after December 15, 2017 and interim periods within those fiscal years.
 It is effective for annual periods beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019 for all other entities.
-The Organization adopted ASU 2016-18 for the fiscal year ended December 31, 2019 using a retrospective transition method for each period presented.
+The Organization adopted ASU 2016-18 for the fiscal year ended December 31, 2019.

 On May 28, 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) and later, various subsequent amendments (collectively "ASC 606").
 This standard outlines a single comprehensive model for companies to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition, including industry-specific guidance.
 ASC 606 requires that revenue is recognized when a customer obtains control of a good or service, which is when a customer has the ability to direct the use of and obtain benefits of the good or service.
-ASC 606 is effective for annual periods beginning after December 15, 2018.
 The Organization adopted ASC 606 for the fiscal year ended December 31, 2019 using the modified retrospective method applied to all contracts not completed as of January 1, 2019.
-Prior period amounts continue to be reported in accordance with legacy GAAP.
 The adoption of ASC 606 did not result in a material change in the accounting for any revenue streams.
-As such, no cumulative effect adjustment was recorded.